 When you have chronic hip pain, a task as simple as tying your shoes can become unbelievably difficult.
 With the help of the leading orthopaedic surgeons at Texas Orthopaedic Associates, you can restore and replace your damaged hip joint in an effort to improve your quality of life.
-With two locations in Dallas and one in Plano, Texas, you have a convenient office nearby.
+With locations in Dallas, Plano, Weatherford, Keller, and Fort Worth, Texas, you have a convenient office nearby.
 Book your hip replacement evaluation by clicking the online scheduler or by calling any office directly.

 Your hip joint is a ball-and-socket type of joint made up of the head of your femur (thigh bone) and the acetabulum socket.
 Between years of wear and tear and any acute injuries that can occur in the weight-bearing joint, you may eventually need to have it replaced.
 Your orthopaedic surgeon might determine that you’re a candidate for a hip replacement surgery (hip arthroplasty) if you have: